Updated: Oct 26, 2022

 It would have to be the "I" inspiration chapter - it was such a bright chapter to write.
 Writing and sharing about those who have been there through the ups and downs.
-I am grateful and thankful for those who I work with each day - students and colleagues alike!
+I am grateful and thankful for those I work with daily - students and colleagues!

 One piece of advice for new teachers

 Find a way to get energized